-Praying Hands Hosta can be used several ways.
+We can use Praying Hands Hosta in several ways.
 It can be a focal point or specimen plant, or a shade border plant.
-It will grow in containers as a thriller or filler.
+Grow it in containers as a thriller or filler.
 It also makes a very interesting cut foliage display.

 The plant at maturity becomes a 14-18 inch tall by 18-24 inch wide clump

 Praying Hands is relatively resistant to slugs, however, slugs and snails can still be a serious problem with young plants.

 As a houseplant, it will attract a lot of attention.

 Praying Hands Hosta is readily available from many online sources, including many reputable nurseries.
 In addition, some areas may provide Praying Hands Hosta in standard retail nurseries, though availability will depend on the season and your community.

 Praying Hands is a diploid (2-2-2).
 It is listed as being completely or nearly completely sterile.
 That means it does not reproduce from seeds at all.
 Some plants do have pale green pods occasionally, but they are rare, and the seeds are not viable.
 If anyone has successfully produced seedlings, they are staying silent.

 The plant is usually propagated in two ways.
 First is by tissue culture in the lab when large quantities are needed.
 The second, much simpler way, is by division.
 That is, the division of large plants into several smaller plants.
 The way most gardeners propagate hostas.